-The phrase as many as are is leaving out some words that are needed in many languages to be completely understandable.
-If it would be clearer in your language, you could supply these words from the context.
-Alternate translation: "as many of you as are" or "all of you who are" (See: Ellipsis)
+The phrase as many as is missing some words that a sentence would need in many languages to be complete.
+If your readers would misunderstand this phrase, you could supply these words from the context.
+Alternate translation: "as many of you as" or "all of you who" (See: Ellipsis)

-as many as...are perfect (ULT)
+as many as...are perfect (ULT) all of us who...are mature believers (UST)

-Here, the word perfect does not mean "without sin" but rather it means "spiritually mature".
+Here, the word perfect does not mean "without sin," but rather it means "spiritually mature."
 Alternate translation: "as many as are spiritually mature"

-this way; and...God will...reveal...to you (ULT)
+this {way}; and...God will...reveal...to you (ULT) should think this same way.
+But...God...will show...to you (UST)